How to keep your browsing history private

 Cons: Doesn’t provide the same variety or quantity of results that a regular search engine such as Bing or Google would

-Our top recommendation for keeping your browsing history private:
+Our top recommendations for keeping your browsing history private:

 While there are no foolproof ways to prevent your browsing history from becoming fodder for predatorily marketing companies and bait for eager hackers, the best remedy is prevention and a proactive stance.